-The Microbe-Mineral lab will be a general purpose wet chemical laboratory with equipment for culturing and solution chemistry analyses, including an analytical balance, UV-vis spec, large and mini centrifuges, fridges, freezer, ovens, shaking incubators, pH meters, and a MilliQ water purifier.
-We will also have a -80 freezer, shared autoclaves, and a Raman microprobe and double glove box as shown below:
+The Microbe-Mineral lab is a general purpose wet chemical laboratory with equipment for culturing and solution chemistry analyses, including an analytical balance, UV-vis spec, large and mini centrifuges, fridges, freezer, ovens, shaking incubators, pH meters, and a MilliQ water purifier.
+We also have a -80 freezer, a small autoclave and access to a large departmental autoclave, and a Raman microprobe and double glove box as shown below:

 Double Glovebox System

-Our lab will have two controlled-atmosphere spaces to recreate Precambrian-like environments
+Our lab has two controlled-atmosphere spaces to recreate Precambrian-like environments

-Our Raman microscope can image, characterize, and co-register minerals and DNA at micron-scale
+Our Raman microscope can image, characterize, and co-register minerals and DNA at a micron-scale

 We travel to synchrotron facilities worldwide to analyze the chemical speciation and structure of elements such as Mn and Fe.